 Using a Naming Scheme within a Project

-A simple way to group mockups that are related to the same feature or section of a website is to prepend each mockup with the name of the feature.
+A simple way to group wireframes that are related to the same feature or section of a website is to prepend each mockup with the name of the feature.

 For example, in the project below we named all the wireframes about our settings page starting with "Settings - "